 - Managers are not allowed to assign work and employees are not allowed to perform work during the RPL for COVID-19 benefit period.
 Performing work includes, but is not limited to, attending meetings or conferences or checking/ responding to work-related emails.

 - Employees should follow instructions from your manager about maintaining contact with them during your leave period.

 - If you are approved for short- or long-term disability benefits through the University of Texas System, you cannot receive these payments and RPL for COVID-19 for the same period.
 If you have these coverages, please review the plans before applying for RPL for COVID-19.

 - An employee may not receive both Workers’ Compensation and RPL for COVID-19.
 If an employee has filed, is filing or intends to file a Workers’ Compensation claim or appeal, they are not eligible to apply for RPL for COVID-19.

-- When approved for RPL for COVID-19, the employee will continue to accrue PTO and EIB (if applicable).
+- When approved for RPL for COVID-19, the employee will continue to accrue PTO and EIB or sick and vacation leave (if applicable).
 However, employees cannot use this accrued time while on leave.